Arno0x/DBC2/readme.md

 To be added in the next releases:
 - Gather basic system information for each agent at startup
+- Create some basic event at the agent side and event subscription and automatic action on controller side (*ex: "machine locked or screensaver started" would allow for some activity that is visible like sending keystrokes to some processes, or "a given process or connection has been established")
+- Add option for the stage to auto persist at first startup
 - Possibility to task an agent with more than one task at a time

 To be fixed: